titilambert/shinken-manual/source/02_gettingstarted/gettingstarted-monitoring-publicservices.rst

 **Abstract**

 This document describes how you can monitor publicly available services, applications and protocols.
-By “public” I mean services that are accessible across the network - either the local network or the greater Internet.
+By “public" I mean services that are accessible across the network - either the local network or the greater Internet.
 Examples of public services include "HTTP", "POP3", "IMAP", "FTP", and "SSH".
 There are many more public services that you probably use on a daily basis.
 These services and applications, as well as their underlying protocols, can usually be monitored by Shinken without any special access requirements.